elenderg/PAL-1000/instruções de compilação.md

 `Say yes.`

-194. And this is the guy who deals with "_type overrides_" (as in "_put 0 as a pointer into the other pointer", which coerces the number zero to a pointer type literal):
+194. And this is the guy who deals with "`type overrides`" (as in "`put 0 as a pointer into the other pointer`", which coerces the number zero to a pointer type literal):

 `To compile a term given a rider (as part):`